mauricionr/docker-node-postgres-connect/Readme.md

 $ ./run.sh
 ```

 That code pulls the latest postgres and node images, sets up a database container, installs the node app and then runs it (using the current volume, so no image needs to be created).
+Depending on your docker setup, and if you have an app running on port 8080, you might need to change -p flag the last line in the install to a different port.

 Once everything is running, you should see:
 ```